Peter Polycarpou

-Peter Polycarpou (born 31 March 1957) is a British-Cypriot actor, playwright and singer, known for playing the roles of Chris Theodopolopodous in the television comedy series Birds of a Feather from 1990 to 1994 and Louis Charalambos in the 2014 biographical drama The Lost Honour of Christopher Jefferies.
+Peter Polycarpou (born 31 March 1957) is a British Cypriot actor, playwright, and singer.

+He is known for his theatre work and his roles as Chris Theodopolopodous in the BBC1 series Birds of a Feather (1990–1994) and Louis Charalambos in the film The Lost Honour of Christopher Jefferies (2014).

 Early life

 Peter Polycarpou was born in Brighton in 1957 as son of a family of Greek Cypriots.
-Together with his sister Eve Polycarpou he spent his first years in the St. Angela's Children's Home in Brighton.
-When he was six years old, he and his sister could return to live with their family.
+Together with his sister Eve Polycarpou, he spent his first years in the St. Angela's Children's Home in Brighton.
+At the age of 6, he—along with his sister, moved back in with their family.

 Career

-Polycarpou's work in movies includes Evita (alongside Madonna) in 1996, Oklahoma! in 1999, and De-Lovely in 2004.
+Polycarpou's work in film industry includes Evita (alongside Madonna) in 1996, Oklahoma! in 1999, and De-Lovely in 2004.
 On stage, he was the first actor to play the role of John Thomas in the musical Miss Saigon on the West End in London.
-He was an original cast member of the musical Les Misérables, being an understudy for the role of Enjolras while playing Jean Prouvaire (a role he reprised in 1995's Les Misérables: The Dream Cast in Concert), he later played Grantaire and Thénardier.
+He was an original cast member of the musical Les Misérables, being an understudy for the role of Enjolras while playing Jean Prouvaire (a role he reprised in 1995's Les Misérables: The Dream Cast in Concert).
+He later also played Grantaire and Thénardier.
 He has also played The Phantom in Andrew Lloyd Webber's The Phantom of the Opera.
 He has also appeared in the UK première of The Woods by David Mamet at the Finborough Theatre, London.

-Television work has included The Bill, Holby City, Casualty and Waking the Dead.
-In 1992, he sang the theme tune to Love Hurts charting on the UK Singles Chart at number 26.
+His work on television includes The Bill, Holby City, Casualty and Waking the Dead.
+In 1992, he sang the theme tune to Love Hurts, charting on the UK Singles Chart at number 26.
 In 1998 and 1999, he played Ali Hakim in Oklahoma! opposite Hugh Jackman as Curly McClain.
 He also played Dr. Neville Craven in the original West End production of The Secret Garden.

 In February 2006, Polycarpou appeared in EastEnders, playing Yannis Pappas, father-in-law of character Carly Wicks (Kellie Shirley) for 3 episodes.
 He played a leading role in the movie O Jerusalem, released in 2007.
 He also starred in a short film Broken alongside Michelle Collins playing the leading role of Solomon.
-The film, about a Greek Cypriot immigrant family in 1960s London, won several international awards.
+The film, about a Greek Cypriot immigrant family in 1960s London, ultimately won several international awards.
 He wrote and co-directed his own short film Mad George with ex-musician and long time friend John Hoare.
-The film has shown at several international film festivals.
+The film has been shown at several international film festivals.
 Later he played Gash in Bryony Lavery's play Last Easter, directed by Douglas Hodge, at the Door Theatre in Birmingham, and had the leading role of Daniel Warshowsky in the musical Imagine This at the New London Theatre in 2008.